Lage Zwaluwe-'s-Hertogenbosch railway: Construction

 The section from Zwaluwe to Waalwijk would be completed first.
 On 7 June 1882 the construction of the part of the line from Zwaluwe to Baardwijk was tendered.
 In September 1882 construction of the Donge Railway Bridge started.
 By April 1883 railroad construction was approaching Waalwijk.
-However, the Donge Railroad Bridge only had to be delivered in 1886, and so trains could not use it yet.
+However, the Donge Railroad Bridge had a delivery date of 1886, and so trains could not use it yet.
 In December 1885 the stretch Zwaluwe-Geertruidenberg had not yet been planned to be used by the Maatschappij tot Exploitatie van Staatsspoorwegen.
-By late January 1886 the line was said to be complete till Baardwijk.
+By late January 1886 the line was said to be complete to Baardwijk.
 In October 1886 the section from Lage Zwaluwe to Waalwijk was opened.

 The section from Waalwijk to Vlijmen would be completed in 1888.
-This contained the most costly part, the Baardwijk Railroad Bridge over the Baardwijk Overflow.
+This contained the most costly part, the Baardwijk Railroad Bridge over the Baardwijksche Overlaat (Baardwijk overflow).
 The lower section (piers) of the Baardwijk Railroad Bridge was built in the second half of 1882.
 In September 1884 the construction of the superstructure started.
 It was wide enough for a double track, but for the moment it would be single track with a footpath.
-However, in December 1884 pedestrians could not yet use it during the flooding of the Baardwijk Overflow.
+However, in December 1884 pedestrians could not yet use it during the flooding of the Baardwijksche Overlaat (Baardwijk overflow).
 In May 1885 the Baardwijk Railroad Bridge and Moerputten Bridge were tested.
-In December 1885 the government decided that the Baardwijk Railroad Bridge could be used by pedestrians when the Baardwijk Overflow was flooded.
+In December 1885 the government decided that the Baardwijk Railroad Bridge could be used by pedestrians when the Baardwijksche Overlaat (Baardwijk overflow) was flooded.
 In April 1886 construction of the section from Baardwijk to Vlijmen was tendered, and in June 1886 works on that stretch started.
 On 1 June 1888 the section from Waalwijk to Vlijmen was opened.